 Again, you can skip all these requirements if you don’t need the rental income on your current home to qualify for the new loan.Click here to check your eligibility to rent your home to buy another.

-Peterson suggests talking with someone that is knowledgeable such as a local realtor if you are considering renting your old house.
+Peterson suggests talking with someone that is knowledgeable such as a local realtor if you are considering renting buying a second property and renting your old one.
 That person would know if the rental market is strong, how much you could possibly get per month and what it takes to be a landlord.
-Also, by contacting your accountant before stepping into the landlord world, you can find out information about all the new tax laws that could affect you.
+Also, by contacting your accountant before stepping into the landlord world, you can find out information about all the new tax laws that could affect you, and what your property taxes might be.

 Peterson says that another scenario that many people don’t take into consideration when renting their old house is the emotional attachment they have for it.